-A funding system that is open to innovative uses of technology must also have a mechanism for deciding which schools and instructional programs should be considered eligible for the funds traveling in students' backpacks.
-As long as public money is involved, scandalous misuse can destroy any financing scheme.
-A financing system must include arrangements to withhold or withdraw funds from ineffective providers.
+A funding system that is open to innovative uses of technology must also have a mechanism for deciding which schools and instructional programs are eligible for the funds traveling in students' backpacks.
+As long as public money is involved,

-For whole schools, hybrid and virtual alike, chartering provides a useable framework for performance management.
-Charter authorizers can close low-performing charter schools or refuse to renew their authorization-hybrid and virtual charters can be evaluated on grounds similar to those used for conventional schools.
+For whole schools, including hybrid and virtual schools, chartering provides a useable framework for performance management.
+Charter authorizers can close low-performing charter schools or refuse to renew their authorization, and they can evaluate hybrid and virtual charters on grounds similar to those used for conventional schools.

 No one thinks today's authorizers are doing these jobs well; oversight of hybrid and virtual schools would strain them further.
-However the basic concept of an authorizer as the gatekeeper for public funding of independently provided instruction is indispensable.
+However, an authorizer as the gatekeeper for public funding of independently provided instruction is indispensable.
 Any other form of public accountability would inevitably focus on inputs and thereby put the brakes on innovation.
-This is not the first, nor will it be the last, Fordham-sponsored paper to argue that competent and unbiased charter authorization is a necessary element of an innovative and performance-oriented public-education system.
+This is not the first, nor will it be the last, Fordham-sponsored research to argue that competent and unbiased charter authorization is a necessary element of an innovative and performanceoriented public education system.

 However, chartering keeps schools in the role as gatekeepers to publicly funded digital education.
-Even if parents chose the schools their children attended, the options available to students, and the opportunities for entrepreneurs, are still limited by the imaginations and tastes of school operators.
+Even if parents chose the schools their children attended, it remains the case that the options available to students, and the opportunities for entrepreneurs, are limited by the imaginations and tastes of school operators.